portaire/payme/README.md

 React Documentation is just a guideline and should not be taken serious.

 # Git Workflow

-Main Branch - ultimate source of truth for live app
-Staging Branch- pre-live work for testing
-Dev/feature/es - features developed
+The project has various branches, including:

+Main Branch: serves as the authoritative source for the live app Staging Branch: used for pre-live testing Dev/feature/es: used for developing new features (can be made more specific)

+When working on a feature withing a large team its a good idea to separate it in a new branch and merge it.

-### Methodology when commiting
+## Methodology when commiting

 Workflow when commiting or pushing, written by [Robin  Wieruch](https://www.robinwieruch.de/git-team-workflow/)

-- feat - actual feature implementation
+- feat: actual feature implementation
-- style - code style and code clean up
+- style: code style and code clean up
-- test - actual test implementation
+- test: actual test implementation
-- fix - bug fix
+- fix: bug fix
-- refactor - refactoring that doesn't affect the behavior of the code
+- refactor: refactoring that doesn't affect the behavior of the code
-- chore - no production code changes, but more like configuration and setup
+- chore: no production code changes, but more like configuration and setup

 Commit message could look like the following:

-- feat(users) add authentication
+- feat(users): add authentication
-- fix(logout) clean up cookie
+- fix(logout): clean up cookie
-- test(login) cookie set with access token
+- test(login): cookie set with access token
-- style(*) fix indentation
+- style(*): fix indentation
-- chore(.gitignore) add .env file
+- chore(.gitignore): add .env file

-This workflow can also be found on the MDN GitHub and any other large open-source projects.
+Similar workflows are being used on large open-source projects such as MDN.

+# Storybook

+On a larger project with a lot of repeating UI and, it would be a good  idea to use Storybook.
+However, on some applicatoins like a Website builder, I don't really see a use case for it.

+This is a good real life template that Visit Britain uses that can be mimicked: https://www.visitbritain.com/themes/custom/rutherford/storybook/static/index.html?path=/docs/welcome--page